devcore24/supabash/README.md

 > **⚠️ Development Status:** This project is currently in **Active Development (Phase 8)**.
 The CLI, core tool wrappers, chat control plane, audit reporting (JSON/Markdown), and LLM-based summary/remediation are implemented; remaining work focuses on hardening, configurability, and expanding the toolchain.
 > Progress: `[███████████████████▉]` **99%**

-**Supabash** is an autonomous AI Security Agent designed for developers, DevOps engineers, and pentesters (Red/Blue Teams) who want to **automate security audits** without sacrificing depth or understanding.
+**Supabash** is an autonomous AI Security Agent designed for developers, pentesters, DevOps engineers, Red and Blue Teams who want to **automate security audits** without sacrificing depth or understanding.
 Unlike traditional wrapper scripts, Supabash acts as a **reasoning engine**: it intelligently orchestrates industry-standard security tools, analyzes their output in real-time, identifies security holes, and writes detailed audit reports with actionable remediation steps.

 **Don't just find the vulnerability.
 Bash it, understand it, and fix it.**